-Ruling on kissing and hugging of women by Mahrams through fosterage
+Ruling on kissing and hugging of women by Mahrams through breastfeeding

 Milk-Mahrams